heyhusen/heyhusen/content/about/_index.md

 ## Skill

 I believe there is no such thing as the best programming language or framework in software development.
-The truth is there is always the right tools for every job.
+The truth is there is always the right tools for the job.
 And as a curious person, I am always up to date and open to new technologies.

 But, most of the time, I'm comfortable working with TypeScript (or JavaScript), SQL, HTML, and CSS, sometimes PHP too.
 I'm currently focusing on